Darth-Apple/Public-Ban-Reason/readme.txt

 Installation:

-	 - Upload the contents of the /Upload directory to your MyBB root directory
+	 - Upload the contents of /Upload to your MyBB root directory
 	 - Activate via ACP -> Configuration -> Plugins
-	 - This plugin was designed for MyBB 1.8, but is fully backwards compatible with MyBB 1.6 forums.
+	 - This plugin was designed for MyBB 1.8, but is backwards compatible with MyBB 1.6 forums as well.

 Replacing signatures with ban reasons: